tillias/microservice-catalog/README.md

 # microcatalog

-Microservice catalog helps you or your organization to centrally store information about your microservices and share information about developers and a modern, live way.
+Microservice catalog helps you or your organization to centrally store information about your microservices and share information between developers in a modern, live way.
 See https://tillias.wordpress.com/2020/10/02/microservice-catalog/ for details

 ## Development